douhan-wicht/PhyloCalc/README.md

 PhyloCalc is a custom Python module designed to calculate the probability of a phylogenetic tree, accounting for varying nucleotide substitution probabilities.
 Developed for the Advanced Python Programming Course in the University of Lausanne’s first-year Master of Molecular Life Sciences program, PhyloCalc operates independently of the Biopython library.

 ## Key Features
-- **Phylogenetic Tree Probability Calculation**: PhyloCalc computes the likelihood of a phylogenetic tree based on given DNA sequences, tree structure, and branch lengths.
-It also predicts the most probable nucleotide mutation rates.
+- **Phylogenetic Tree Probability Calculation**: PhyloCalc computes the likelihood of a phylogenetic tree based on given DNA sequences, tree structure, and branch lengths. ✅
+- **Tree Structure Parsing**: PhyloCalc can interpret tree structures in tabular format, facilitating compatibility with various tree representations. ✅
+- **Visualization**: PhyloCalc can generate visualizations of phylogenetic trees, providing a clearer view of evolutionary relationships. ✅

+## Roadmap
 - **FASTA File Integration**: The module supports FASTA file input, allowing users to seamlessly incorporate their DNA sequence data.
-[WIP]
+[WIP] 🤔
-- **Tree Structure Parsing**: PhyloCalc can interpret tree structures in tabular format, facilitating compatibility with various tree representations.
-- **Visualization**: PhyloCalc can generate visualizations of phylogenetic trees, providing a clearer view of evolutionary relationships.
-[WIP]

 ## Friday 09.11.2024 - Preliminary Step: Overview of the Project